SUSI is open for Donegal Student Grant Applications for Academic Year 2021/22

 SUSI grants portal now open

-Donegal students and potential students at third level should note that SUSI, the national grant awarding authority, opens for new student grant applications for the academic year 2021/22 from today, Thursday, April 22.
+Donegal students and potential students at third level should note that SUSI, the national grant awarding authority, opened for new student grant applications for the academic year 2021/22 yesterday, Thursday, April 22.

 And students in the county are advised to apply early at www.susi.ie, as a high number of applications are expected over the coming months.